-Pathology 827- Research Project in Pathology - September 2010 (Course coordinator - Peter Greer <greerp@queensu.ca>)
+Pathology 827- Research Project in Pathology - September 2013-14 (Course coordinator - Peter Greer <greerp@queensu.ca>)

-This course must be taken by all MSc students and those entering into the PhD program.
-Exceptions may be made, with permission of the Graduate Program Committee.
-The course will normally be completed in the second term, prior to the first departmental seminar.
+This course is taken by all MSc students or those directly entering into the PhD program.
+Exceptions may be made with permission of the Graduate Program Committee.
+The course will normally be completed in the second term; and course registration will normally be in January, at the start of the second term.
 In exceptional circumstances, where English proficiency or academic background might be an issue (such as the need to take remedial course work), it may be extended beyond two terms.
 The student and supervisor will first establish a supervisory committee consisting of the supervisor and two other faculty members; neither of which need hold primary Pathology appointments.
 The supervisory committee members and the course coordinator will evaluate the required course work.
-The course coordinator (Peter Greer) and graduate secretary (Barb Saunders) must be officially informed of the composition of the supervisory committee by the student by the beginning of the 4th week of study.
+The course coordinator (Peter Greer) and Graduate Assistant (Mark Andrews) must be officially informed of the composition of the supervisory committee by the student by the beginning of the 4th week of study.

 The first part of the course will involve three essays, each based upon a key research paper (not a review article) provided to the student by the supervisor.
 These research papers should highlight central themes related to the research program of the students thesis work.
-Supervisors are requested to provide each of these three papers at least one month prior to the respective essay due date.
+Supervisors are requested to provide each of these three papers six weeks prior to the respective essay due date.
 The student will evaluate each research paper, read the related literature and write a concise summary essay for each of these research papers using the format of a News and Views article in Nature.
-This should consist of a concise summary paragraph, followed an overview of the field, a brief description and critical assessment of the work, and a discussion its relevance/significance to the field and what it means in terms of future directions.
+This should consist of a concise summary paragraph, followed an overview of the field, a brief description and critical assessment of the work, and a discussion of its relevance/significance to the field and what it means in terms of future directions.
 Ideally, a concise figure capturing the key points of the work should be included.
 The essay will be a maximum of 5 double spaced pages (Times Roman, 12 font, 1 inch margins all around; not including figures and references).
 Be sure to properly cite the primary literature using the format of Cancer Research or a comparable format which includes titles in the cited literature.

-On the due dates for these three essays are Oct 25, Dec 6 and Jan 17, the student will provide hard copies of the essays and associated research papers to their supervisor and supervisory committee members; and they will email an electronic file copy of the essay (in Word, not PDF; figures may be sent as a PDF) and PDF files of the research article to the course coordinator.
+On the due dates for these three essays are Oct 28, Dec 9 and Jan 20, the student will provide hard copies of the essays and associated research papers to their supervisor and supervisory committee members; and they will email an electronic file copy of the essay (in Word, not PDF; figures may be sent as a PDF) and PDF files of the research article to the course coordinator.
 Late assignments will be penalized.
 The coordinator will email each member of the supervisory committee a "Path 827 essay evaluation form".
 Committee members will send their completed evaluations to the coordinator, who will tabulate the marks and send the feedback and averaged mark to the student.
 In addition to carefully considering feedback provided in these evaluations, the student should discuss their essays with their supervisor and supervisory committee members to solicit feedback to assist in refining their writing skills in subsequent assignments.
-The objective of these essays includes developing skills in scientific writing and critical evaluation of published research papers, as well beginning to build a bibliography of relevant literature to draw on in future writing commitments (eg. research proposal, mini-master, comprehensive, manuscripts and thesis).
+The objective of these essays includes developing skills in scientific writing and critical evaluation of published research papers, as well as beginning to build a bibliography of relevant literature to draw on in future writing commitments (eg. research proposal, mini-master, comprehensive, manuscripts and thesis).